-The project site is enrolled under a Williamson Act with Contract No. 1971-0219 and shall remain enrolled under it with agricultural production continued.
+The irrigation easement will allow for continued drip irrigation of the orchard on Proposed Parcel 1.
+The project site is enrolled in a Williamson Act Contract No. 1983-3844 and shall remain enrolled under it with agricultural production continued.
+No new construction or changes to existing irrigation patterns are proposed as part of this request.
 Based on the specific features and design of this project, it does not appear this project will impact the long-term productive agricultural capability of surrounding contracted lands in the A-2 zoning district.
 No changes to the current land use are proposed, other than the creation of two parcels; therefore, no removal of adjacent lands from agricultural use is anticipated.
-The project site utilizes an on-site well for irrigation located on proposed Parcel B and, as such, an irrigation easement for the benefit of Proposed Parcel A will be applied as a condition of approval.
+The project site utilizes irrigation infrastructure located on Proposed Parcel 2 and, as such, an irrigation easement for the benefit of Proposed Parcel 1 will be applied as a condition of approval.

-The project site is currently in agricultural production and is comprised of almond orchards.
+The project site is currently in agricultural production and is comprised of an almond orchard.
 Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160-acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met: